sheddyranking/Microsolft-Power-Bi./README.md

 ## Data Transformation- The Query Editor.

-> when comnecting the Power Bi to a `website`, Navigate to the top left hand corner and click on `Datasource`,  navigate to website and connect either bny adding the URL or adding the `API` of the site as well as the `Key`.
+> when connecting the Power Bi to a `website`, Navigate to the top left hand corner and click on `Datasource`,  navigate to website and connect either by adding the URL or adding the `API` of the site as well as the `Key`.

 > The ``Transform` feature in QueryEditor enbles you to do alot of `Data cleaning` such as  `extract` method to extract data from colums, `split` data from columns and so on.